Frequently asked questions for currently enrolled students have been organized into subtopics. Click on a question to reveal the answer.

 Prior to your graduation semester, you can change your graduation date in ATHENA.
 If you need to change to a later graduation date during the semester you were scheduled to graduate, submit the Graduation Change Form (this form must be printed and submitted in hard copy).

-Formal Graduate School commencement ceremonies are held in May, August, and December.
-The May ceremony is held at 10:00 am in Stegeman Coliseum, the August ceremony (graduate and undergraduate combined) is held at 9:30 am in Stegeman Coliseum, and the December ceremony is held at 2:30 pm in Stegeman Coliseum.
+Formal Graduate School commencement ceremonies are held in May and December.
+The May ceremony is held at 10:00 am in Stegeman Coliseum, and the December ceremony is held at 2:30 pm in Stegeman Coliseum.
 We request that you report to the coliseum at least an hour prior to the start of the ceremony for assembly of the procession.
 Tickets are not needed for family members and guests.
 You may order your graduation gown, hood, cap & tassel by visiting the UGA bookstore.
 Full commencement details include instructions and a map of the coliseum and assembly area.